LLNL/axom/src/axom/inlet/docs/sphinx/mfem_coefficient_expected_documentation.rst

 Description: List of boundary conditions

-The input schema defines an collection of this container.
+The input schema defines a collection of this container.
 For brevity, only one instance is displayed here.

 .. list-table:: Functions